katlynmurphy54/CSC340PizzaOrderingStore/README.md

 # Online Pizza Ordering Store - Individual Project
-# Problem Statement:
+//Problem Statement:
-# Katie’s Pizza Store came to me with a problem that she needed help setting
-up a system to deliver a database with a user interface where customers can successfully order pizza online that the pizza store employees can access.
+//Katie’s Pizza Store came to me with a problem that she needed help setting up a system to deliver a database with a user interface where customers can successfully order pizza online that the pizza store employees can access.
 Katie’s Pizza Store wants to increase sales by implementing this form of